A Photojourney in Yunnan with Douglas Beasley

 - Ansel Adams

-Wednesday, Mar 4: Early a.m. departure from Los Angeles, +1 Day Guests who decide to book their air travel with us, will depart from LAX in the early a.m. hours of the 44h.
-The flight over the Pacific will cross the International Date Line,thus arriving in China a day later.
+Thursday, Mar 17: Early a.m. departure from Los Angeles, +1 Day Guests who decide to book their air travel with us, will depart from LAX in the late hours of the 17th.
+The flight over the Pacific will cross the International Date Line, thus arriving in China a day later.

-Saturday, Mar 7: Xizhou Village-The Portrait Our first full day of Linden Centre activities will include Western and/or Chinese breakfast followed by a visit to the morning markets of Xizhou for interaction with the local villagers/ photo opportunities.
-You can walk to the market every morning with our staff and chefs to pick out foods throughout your stay at the Centre.
-Today’s venture will also take us to see the village elder, a temple where a mural of Mao still presides and the daily market.
-In the afternoon, we will ride a horse pulled cart to the lake where we will watch the timeless art of cormorant fishing on Lake Erhai.
+Saturday, Mar 19: Xizhou Village-The Portrait Our first full day of Linden Centre activities will include Western and/or Chinese breakfast followed by a visit to the morning markets of Xizhou for interaction with the local villagers.
+These traditionally clad neighbors are incredibly photogenic, as is the myriad of new fruits and vegetables adorning their stands.
+Throughout your stay, we encourage you to walk to the market every morning with our staff and chefs to pick out foods for the days’ meals.
+Xizhou is filled with antique shops, and even some of the locals find things in the fields and surrouding villages and offer them for sale.
+Brian and Jeanee, who deal in Asian antiques and arts in Wisconsin, can assist any interested buyers and advise on prices and export restrictions.
+After a delicious lunch, we will ride a horse cart to the shores of Lake Er and watch the timeless art of cormorant fishing.
 We will see up close how these magnificent birds catch fish at the beck of their master’s call.
 Tonight’s dinner will feature, of course, fish!

-Tuesday, Mar 10: Touching the Sacred- A Journey up to Weishan We will take a photographic journey to the sacred mountain of Weishan, located 60 miles south of the Centre.
-Today will include some longer periods of hiking,punctuated by stops at the numerous ancient temples and monasteries that surround the pristine peak.
-We will be able to drive close to the peak, thus the amount of vertical climbing will not be too extensive.
-Weishan is one of the most important sacred mountains in southwest China.
-It is a pilgrimage spot for Taoists, Buddhists and is base for the Yi ethnic group’s main ancestor temple.
-We will eat lunch on the mountain, most likely with curious monks and hikers, and return via comfortable bus in the evening for a late dinner and photographic storytelling at the Centre.
+Tuesday, Mar 22: Touching the Sacred- A Journey up to Weishan We will take a photographic and spiritual journey to the sacred mountain of Weibao, one of Southwest China’s most important spiritual centers.
+Along the way we will stop in an old Muslim village that served as an important caravan stop along the fabled Tea Horse Road.
+While we will be able to drive close to Weibao Mountain’s peak, today’s sojourn will include some longer periods of hiking, punctuated by stops at the numerous ancient temples and monasteries that surround this verdant mountain’s pristine peak.
+Weibao Mountain is a pilgrimage spot for Taoists and Buddhists, as well as the base for the Yi ethnic group’s main ancestor temple.
+In the late afternoon, we return for dinner and photographic storytelling at the Centre.

 What – 13 day cultural excursion and photography tour in Yunnan, China.